DrJEPickering/Control-Lab-in-a-Box/README.md

 * [Assesmble instructions and part/component modifications](https://github.com/DrJEPickering/Control-Lab-in-a-Box/blob/main/1.%203D_Printing)

 ## Teaching Curriculum
 The table below outlines a schedule for using the nice Control-Lab-in-a-Box (CLB) exercises to support both theory and simulation teaching of control engineering.
-While the notes for theory and simulation teaching are not included, these can be provided upon request.
+While the notes for theory and simulation teaching are not included on this page, these can be provided upon e-mail request.

 As used in the teaching curriculum, MathWorks Onramp (MATLAB and Simulink) self-paced online courses can be found at this [link](https://matlabacademy.mathworks.com/)